 2008 Capital Improvement Non-Ad Valorem Refunding Revenue Bonds and 2017 Note Fund - To account for the sinking fund requirements of the Capital Improvement Non-Ad Valorem Refunding Revenue Bonds, Series 2008.
 These bonds were partially refunded on September 26, 2017.
 Interest and principal payments on the 2008 Series are due through final maturity in July 2028.
 Principal and interest payments on the 2017 Series are due through final maturity in July 2028.
-Payment of this debt is secured by a pledge on legally available non-ad valorem revenues, which include Guaranteed Entitlement Revenues, Mobile Home License Fees, Alcoholic Beverage License Taxes, Local Business Taxes, and Local Government Half-Cent Sales Tax revenues.
+Principal and interest payments on the 2017 Series are due through final maturity in Funder of this debt is secured by a pledge on legally available non-ad valorem revenues, which include Guaranteed Entitlement Revenues, Mobile Home License Fees, Alcoholic Beverage License Taxes, Local Business Taxes, and Local Government Half-Cent Sales Tax revenues.